Free University of Berlin: Campus Dahlem

-The largest single complex of university buildings is the Rost- und Silberlaube, which translates roughly to the "Rust and Silver Lodges".
-This complex consists of a series of interlinked structures corresponding to either a deep bronze (hence, "rust") or shiny white ("silver") hue, surrounding a variety of leafy courtyards.
-It was complemented in 2005 by a new centerpiece, the brain-shaped Philological Library, designed by British architect Lord Norman Foster.
+The largest single complex of university buildings is the Rost- und Silberlaube, which can be broadly translated as the "Rust Arbor" and "Silver Arbor".
+This complex consists of a series of interlinked structures corresponding to either a deep bronze ("rust") or shiny white ("silver") hue, surrounding various leafy courtyards.
+The Rost- und Silberlaube houses numerous humanities and social sciences institutes, major lecture halls, libraries, and student support facilities.
+These strcuctures were complemented in 2005 by a new centerpiece, the brain-shaped Philological Library (Philologische Bibliothek), designed by British architect Lord Norman Foster.
+The complex was expanded in 2015 with the opening of the Holzlaube, or "Wooden Arbor", adjoining the Silberlaube.
+Named after its cedarwood cladding and in reference to the existing Rostlaube and Silberlaube, the new building houses 14 smaller disciplines of the Department of History and Cultural Studies, together the campus library for 24 institutes and departments, including the mathematics and natural sciences.